Administered by WEX

-The maximum annual contribution to the Health Care FSA is $2,500 (if you and your spouse are both SMU employees, your total contributions cannot exceed this amount).
-Be sure to visit the Discovery Benefits website for important information on eligible expenses and how and when to use your Discovery Benefits Debit Card.
+The maximum annual contribution to the Health Care FSA is $3,050 per calendar year.
+Be sure to visit the Discovery Benefits website for important information on eligible expenses and how and when to use your WEX Debit Card.

 Dependent Care Flexible Spending Account

 Administered by Discovery Benefits

 The Dependent Care Flexible Spending Account enables you to pay for out-of-pocket, work-related dependent day-care costs with pre-tax dollars.
 If you are married, you can use the account if you and your spouse both work or, in some situations, if your spouse goes to school full-time.
 Single employees can also use the account.

 An eligible dependent is someone for whom you can claim expenses on Federal Income Tax Form 2441 "Credit for Child and Dependent Care Expenses."
 Children must be under age 13.
 Other dependents must be physically or mentally unable to care for themselves.
 Dependent Care arrangements which qualify include:

 - A Dependent (Day) Care Center, provided that if care is provided by the facility for more than six individuals, the facility complies with applicable state and local laws